dotnet/runtime/docs/coreclr/README.md

 - [Book of the Runtime](botr/_tableOfContents.md)

-For your convenience, here are a a few quick links to popular chapters.
+For your convenience, here are a few quick links to popular chapters:

 - [Introduction to the Common Language Runtime](botr/intro-to-clr.md)
 - [Garbage Collection Design](botr/garbage-collection.md)